-21 RETIREMENT BENEFITS OBLIGATION
+22 RETIREMENT BENEFITS OBLIGATION

 The Company operates a defined contribution employee scheme.
-The Company has recognised a retirement gratuity under the requirement of the Workers Rights Act 2019 for both employees who are under the scheme but unsufficiently covered under the pension plan and those who are not covered under any scheme.
-From 2022, all employees are entitled to join the scheme (2021 - 22 members and 7 non-members respectively, 2020 - 18 members and 11 non-members respectively).
+The Company has recognised a retirement gratuity under the requirement of the Workers Rights Act 2019 for both employees who are under the scheme but insufficiently covered under the pension plan and those who are not covered under any scheme.

-The amount of Rs.
-8,838 corresponds to the contributions which have been paid into the Portable Retirement Gratuity Fund ("PRGF") for the active employee who is not member of a pension scheme during the year ended 31 December 2022.
+The amount of Rs 8,838 corresponds to the contributions which have been paid into the Portable Retirement Gratuity Fund ("PRGF") for the active employee who is not member of a pension scheme during the year ended 31 December 2023.
+(2022: Rs8,838)